-- information about the safeguarding policies and procedures that the partner has in place - if required, Chain of Hope will work with partners to ensure safeguarding policies and procedures are in place and where needed work with the partner to improve their procedures. - a requirement for the partner to comply with any relevant statutory and regulatory safeguarding obligations.
+- a clause within the MOU that COH will share their safeguarding polices, that the partner has read and understands the policy and that they will inform COH immediately of any concerns so that a joint decision can be made.
+If required, Chain of Hope will work with partners to ensure safeguarding policies and procedures are in place and where needed work with the partner to improve their procedures. - a clause within the MOU that if COH raise a concern, the partner organisation will respond to COH within 24 hours to acknowledge the concern and to confirm the safety of the child and/or guardian.
+The partner organisation will update COH on the incident and investigation within the following 48 hours. - a requirement for the partner to comply with any relevant statutory and regulatory safeguarding obligations.